In this lesson we’re going to cover:

 This is a useful field when you are organizing work.
 For example, in an employee review, you might want an employee to choose their manager from a group of managers.
 Or for New Client Onboarding, you could specify who the client’s Account Manager is.

-For example, you can create a custom message in a template, which you use to send out, via an automation, to your team’s Slack channel.
+For example, you can create a custom message in a workflow, which you use to send out, via an automation, to your team’s Slack channel.
 Learn more about how to create automations for Slack and other apps.

 For example, an email could change, so it’s best stored in an email field.
 However, a customer ID from your CRM will never change; this, along with any other kind of ID, is the main use for hidden fields.